Thomas Lane Bancroft: Filaria investigations

 Bancroft also pursued many research interests on his own, but, after his father's death in 1894, continued his father's work on filaria, the parasitic worm that his father had discovered was the cause of filariasis.
 By breeding the common house mosquito (Culex fatigans) and allowing the insects to bite a person suffering from filaria he showed that the parasite lived and developed in them.
 The means of transmission of the disease from the mosquito to man was not then known.
 Bancroft considered that it occurred by the contamination of food, but, on considering that the digestive fluids would probably kill the parasite before it could pass into the blood, he proposed that infection followed on the bite of the mosquito, now proven to be the cause.

 After observing that the mosquito concerned with the spread of filaría breeds only around houses, he contended that it could be controlled by the screening or regular emptying of any water in or near the house, measures now advocated and enforced in Queensland.
-Not being satisfied with the purity of the town water supply, he suggested that the reservoirs be cleaned and deepened, and the area around the reservoirs be fenced of and planted with buffalo grass.
+Not being satisfied with the purity of the town water supply, he suggested that the reservoirs be cleaned and deepened, and the area around the reservoirs be fenced off and planted with buffalo grass.
 His numerous other researches included the testing of snakebite cures, the investigation of mange on horses, and an inquiry into the economics of the distillation of eucalyptus oil from native eucalypts.